One of the standard tools to try to lose someone when driving.

 - A gadget in James Bond's car in Goldfinger, the Trope Codifier.

 - Pee-wee's Big Adventure: One of many features of Pee-Wee's bike — "James Bond kinda stuff!"

 - The live-action Speed Racer film uses it once or twice.

-- The Inspector Gadget movie had the Gadget Oil Slick, which spread toothpaste on the floor.
-More traditionally, Sanford Scolex's limo had an oil slick sprayer, which he used against John Brown's Chevette.
+- The movie has the Gadget Oil Slick, which spread toothpaste on the floor.
+More traditionally, Sanford Scolex's limo has an oil slick sprayer, which he used against John Brown's Chevette.

-- The second one gave Gadget a bubble gum launcher that deployed from his hat and sprayed bright pink, extremely sticky bubble gum.
-There was also an actual oil-slick gadget that popped out of his right hand and was only used for the sake of a Visual Pun: the bartender told an undercover Gadget that he had to "grease a few palms" (i.e. bribe people) to find out where Dr. Claw was.
+- The second one gave Gadget a bubble gum launcher that deploys from his hat and sprays bright pink, extremely sticky bubble gum.
+There is also an actual oil-slick gadget that pops out of his right hand and is only used for the sake of a Visual Pun: the bartender tells an undercover Gadget that he had to "grease a few palms" to find out where Dr. Claw was.
 Well, Gadget greased the guy's palm, all right—with top-grade axle grease!
 Cue Bar Brawl.

 - The Goonies.
 Data's "Slick Shoes" invention is essentially the vehicular version in a shoe-sized package.
 He successfully applies it to a log that crosses a river while being chased by the villains.

 - The Cannonball Run.
 Seymour's car (which was actually the Aston-Martin DB V from the James Bond movies) uses an oil slick to ditch a pursuing police car.

 - Hopscotch features a pickup truck carrying a barrel of oil in its bed and a release mechanism in its cab, for this very purpose (the protagonist pretends it's for surfacing the driveway of a house he's building).

 - A deleted scene in Johnny English Reborn had our hero noticing a button marked OIL and assuming it's an oil gauge — he presses it and sends a carload of mooks who are about to blow him up with a grenade launcher off the road.